Not on View

 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Vittorio Tavernari was born in Milan, Italy, on September 28, 1919.
-The son of an art conservator, Tavernari started his training under Francesco Wildt at the Scuola del Marmo (1935-1938), where he befriended Bruno Cassinari, Umberto Milani, Ennio Morlotti and Ernesto Treccani.
-While serving his military service—between 1939 and 1943—he was destined to Varese and Como, where he met Mario Radice and the caffè Ribecchi group: Giuseppe Terragni, Pietro Lingeri and Manlio Rho.
-During his sojourn in Como, Tavernari shared a small studio with his friend Morlotti and associated with the Astrattisti.
+Vittorio Tavernari was born in Milan on September 28, 1919.
+The son of an art conservator, Tavernari started his training under Francesco Wildt at the Scuola del Marmo between 1935 and 1938, where he befriended Bruno Cassinari, Umberto Milani, Ennio Morlotti and Ernesto Treccani.
+While fulfilling military service between 1939 and 1943 he was posted to Varese and Como, where he met Mario Radice and the caffè Ribecchi group: Pietro Lingeri, Manlio Rho, and Giuseppe Terragni.
+During a sojourn in Como, Tavernari shared a small studio with his friend Morlotti and associated with the Astrattisti.
 In 1944 he moved permanently to Varese and married Piera Regazzoni.
 Their house became a popular gathering spot for writers and artists such as Piero Chiara and Renato Guttuso.
-Even though he lived in Varese he kept in close contact with the artistic circles of the metropolis, becoming one of the founding members of the magazine Numero (1945), signing the manifesto Oltre Guernica and collaborating with the newspaper L’Ordine Nuovo.
-His first solo exhibitions took place at the Galleria del Camino (1948) and Galleria del Milione (1951), both in Milan.
+While living in Varese he kept in close contact with the artistic circles in Milan, becoming one of the founding members of the magazine Numero in 1945, signing the manifesto Oltre Guernica and collaborating with the newspaper L’Ordine Nuovo.
+His first solo exhibitions took place at the Galleria del Camino in 1948 and Galleria del Milione in 1951, both in Milan.